YijiaXiong/yijiaxiong.github.io/fcs.md

 ![Fcsdata](images/fcsdata.PNG)

 ## Sample Result
-The sample result figures from my paper:
+The figures were extracted from my paper:
 Xiong, Y.; et.al. *High-Affinity and Cooperative Binding of Oxidized Calmodulin by Methionine Sulfoxide Reductase.* **Biochemistry** 2006, 45, (49), 14642-14654.
 The top figure shows the fluorescence correlation curves of a protein oxidized Calmodulin binding to various concentration of another protein, Methionine Sulfoxide Reductase.
 The bottom figure shows the binding curve and fitting.
 ![MsrA](figs/msrA.png)